Q. What is the difference between cosmetic and plastic surgery?

 A. Preparing for cosmetic surgery procedures such as a rhinoplasty, liposuction, breast augmentation, tummy tuck or a face lift, although fairly easy, is necessary for a successful surgical outcome.
 The process begins with a surgical consultation in order for you to thoroughly understand what the procedure involves, the course of recovery and the ideal outcome.

-Q. Is plastic surgery safe?
+Q. Is cosmetic surgery safe?

 A. As with all surgical procedures, there is some level of risk.
 It is important that you follow all of your doctor’s pre- and post-operative instructions carefully, and thoroughly discuss any and all medical conditions with your doctor prior to your procedure.
 This way, you’ll be sure you and your cosmetic surgeon are prepared and that your body is appropriately cared for before, during and after surgery.